True Faith (band): New sound

-In May 2001, at an MTV event in Makati, the band unveiled a new twist in its sound with the inclusion of a three-piece horn section composed of seasoned members of leading big band Ugoy Ugoy.
-The result is a more organic soul-based sound that veers away from the electronica splashes added by co-producer (and in-demand remixer) Brian Cua in their last studio outing.
+At an MTV event in Makati in May 2001 the band unveiled a new twist in its sound with the inclusion of a three-piece horn section composed of seasoned members of leading big band Ugoy Ugoy.
+This resulted in a more organic soul-based sound that veers away from the electronica splashes added by co-producer (and in-demand remixer) Brian Cua in their last studio outing.

-2002 and beyond
+2002-2007

 Grace (2002), the band's next album, was welcomed with lukewarm response.
-Touted as a return to the pop rock realm, it was not able to meet the expectations of fans and even the band weren't as happy as they were with previous efforts.
+Touted as a return to the pop rock realm, it was unable to meet the expectations of fans and the band was unsatisfied compared to previous efforts.
 The single "Dedma" initially made much of a stir with its video that featured FHM cover girl Diana Zubiri.
-All else fizzled into oblivion.
 True fans would disagree: they’d argue that tracks like "Come Back Home" and "Medusa" would have made great singles.
 As Medwin recalls today, the group wasn't given ample time to polish the record into how it should be.
 The record company was also undergoing management personnel changes which didn't help either.
 He also remembers that aside from Slapshock and other rap metal bands, the band scene wasn't as vibrant as it used to be.
-This seeming limbo-like state of the band scene was followed by another music trend, a trend that Truefaith would be a bit player of sorts.

-In 2004, Truefaith released Eto Hits… Acoustic.
-Convinced that the band pioneered the unplugged side of OPM in the early 1990s, EMI decided to release a compilation of old Truefaith songs in their original acoustic arrangement or re-done to suit the theme.
-It also included a cover of the Culture Club classic, "Mistake No. 3".
-The collection did quite well.
+In 2004, True Faith released Eto Hits… Acoustic.
+Convinced that the band pioneered the unplugged side of OPM in the early 1990s, EMI decided to release a compilation of old True Faith songs in their original acoustic arrangement or re-done to suit the theme.
+It also included a cover of the Culture Club song "Mistake No. 3".